-As part of the Futures Forum’s Scotland 2030 Programme – our aspirational exploration of Scotland’s culture and society in 2030 and beyond – we are delighted to be supporting a short story competition to help us imagine the future.
+As part of the Futures Forum’s Scotland 2030 Programme – our aspirational exploration of Scotland’s culture and society in 2030 and beyond – we were delighted to support a short story competition to help us imagine the future.

-We are teaming up with Cymera, Scotland’s Festival of Science Fiction, Fantasy and Horror Writing, and Shoreline of Infinity, Scotland’s award-winning science fiction magazine, whose writing competition helps discover new writing talent in Scotland.
+We teamed up with Cymera, Scotland’s Festival of Science Fiction, Fantasy and Horror Writing, and Shoreline of Infinity, Scotland’s award-winning science fiction magazine, whose writing competition helps discover new writing talent in Scotland.

 The Cymera Prize for Speculative Short Fiction is open to any unpublished writer living in Scotland, and the theme for 2020’s competition was “Scotland in 2030”.
 What could life in a future Scotland be like?
 How will we be living – young, adult, mature – and what are the possibilities?
 What will be Scotland’s place in the world?